Chris Hammond: Oakland Athletics

 Hammond was traded to the Oakland Athletics during the 2003 off-season.
 Hammond missed some time during the season due to a recurrence of shoulder injuries, but was able to post a 2.68 ERA in 41 appearances.

 San Diego Padres

 In 2005, Hammond signed with the San Diego Padres.
 Hammond had posted a WHIP under 1.00 until shoulder injuries nagged him once again.
 Hammond would finish the season with an ERA of 3.84 in 55 appearances.

 Reds: 2006

 Hammond returned to Cincinnati in 2006, where his career started; however, this was short-lived, as he was released on July 12.
 Hammond would end his 2006 season with a 6.91 ERA in 28.2 innings pitched.

 Personal life

 Chris resides in Oxford, Alabama with his wife, Lynne.
 They have two sons and one daughter, Andy, Jake, and Alex.
-He has started the Chris Hammond Youth Foundation, a Christian-based charity, and is active in his church.
+He is active in his church and founded the Chris Hammond Youth Foundation, a "Charity Organization to help Youth Through Athletics".